developer3389/vpn-dev-guide/README.md

 If the client and server code lives on different machines, but you want the AI to see both parts of the project at once, you can use `sshfs`.

-### When This Makes Sense

-This approach is useful if:

-- the client and server physically live on different machines;
-- you want to open the project as a single file tree;
-- the assistant needs access to both the `client` and `server` directories.

 ### Install `sshfs`

 Run this on both machines: